Biden is 'convinced' Putin has decided to invade Ukraine | DW | 18.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-US President Joe Biden said he was "convinced" that Russian President Vladimir Putin has made the decision to invade Ukraine.
-The capital Kyiv would be a target of the invasion, expected in the coming days.
+US President Joe Biden said he has "reason to believe" that Russia's Vladimir Putin has already made the decision.
+Ukraine's capital, Kyiv, would be a target of the invasion, expected in the coming days, he added.

 US President Joe Biden on Friday said the US believes President Vladimir Putin has made up his mind to invade Ukraine, including the capital, Kyiv.